 If your business can operate successfully without you, did you have to hire extra workers to replace your efforts?
 Did you lose a large contract or were you, for example, a trucker unable to drive several loads due to your injury?
 If you lost business opportunities or had additional operating expenses, this type of income loss can be calculated and recovered using the past records of your business.

 How to Calculate and Recover Current and Past Lost Pay

 If you are an hourly or salaried employee, your lost wages or income should be fairly straightforward to quantify.
 Most likely your losses can be based on your actual earnings prior to the accident and how many weeks or months you had to miss work due to your injuries.
 If you made $4,000 a month and missed three months of work without pay after using up any paid sick leave, your lost income would be $12,000.

 Payroll statements, W-2’s, paycheck stubs and a letter on company letterhead from a supervisor or HR department stating your position and monthly income will provide evidence of your income prior to the accident.
 If your income fluctuates and you had a low income year, it may be useful to calculate your average income based on several years of tax returns.
 Also of use as evidence is your work calendar showing the sales calls that had to be canceled or missed appointments.

 In many cases, a serious injury may cause physical limitations and long lasting changes in your ability to work.
 You may reasonably expect to have reduced future earnings capacity as a result of many types of disabling accidents causing spinal injuries and traumatic brain injuries.
 Earnings capacity describes what a person is able to earn.

 For more information, the team at The Millar Law Firm, LLC are here to help.
-With years of experience helping victims of car accidents get the compensation they deserve, the team of attorneys at The Millar Law Firm can help you too.
+With years of experience helping victims of car accidents get the compensation they deserve, the Atlanta car accident attorneys at The Millar Law Firm can help you too.
 Call today!